Herobread/better-studres-v2/README.md

   Better StudRes v2
 </h1>
 <p align="center">
-An open-source browser extension, that improves appearance of the St Andrews studres, featuring a completely redesigned UI and UX, enhanced accessibility, and a range of new functionalities.
+An open-source browser extension, that improves appearance of the <b>St Andrews Student Resources</b>, featuring a completely redesigned UI and UX, enhanced accessibility, and a range of new functionalities.
 </p>
 <p align="center">
   <a target="_blank" rel="noreferrer noopener" href="https://chromewebstore.google.com/detail/better-studres/kamnhbpjhhhjlbandgpngdnplledombg">